 The 2015 general election despite it inconsistencies has been described as a landmark feat, as for the first time in Nigeria's history, an opposition party unseated an incumbent in a Presidential election.
 Prior to the election, there was a prevalent concern regarding the transition of executive power, this concern was fuelled by the absence of a legislation prescribing transitions between administrations.

-The impact of this missing legislation was also exemplified in 2019 where the President at a town hall meeting before the presidential election was asked whether he would concede defeat if he lost at the election, to which he responded that it was almost impossible for him to lose.
+The impact of this missing legislation was also exemplified in 2019 when the President at a town hall meeting before the presidential election was asked whether he would concede defeat if he lost the election, to which he responded that it was almost impossible for him to lose.
 Despite the fact that accepting defeat is key to ensuring a peaceful transition in any democracy.

 It is important to note that even in jurisdictions with presidential transitions laws, transitions are not always straightforward and it is even more contentious when the transition is interparty.
 Incumbents more often than not, impede a smooth transfer of power.
 The current situation in the United States of America is a clear and timely example.
 The incumbent - Donald Trump refused to concede, which stalled the post-election transition process, until the recent declaration by the General Services Administration that Biden is the "apparent winner"